Slackware 14.1 review - Into Slackness

 Look and feel

 There is no theming or other distro specific customization with Slackware Linux.
 Everything is as close to the vanilla sources as possible.
-Below are screenshots of the different desktop environments included.

 I’ll keep this short as my word count warning is flashing red.
 Slackware Linux 14.1 is what the constant Slacker expects: stable, reliable and true to its KISS policy.